 - Creative Assets: The creative economy relies on innovative individuals to generate new ideas that give local businesses a competitive edge and build a larger culture of ingenuity.
 Leveraging cultural assets generates income for a region, while forming a community environment that inspires creative thinking in everyone and encourages people to explore diverse skills.

-As part of this process, each community came up with priority projects they wanted to pursue as a way to advance their creative economies.
-Click here to view a combined list.
+As part of this process, each community came up with a list of priority projects they wanted to pursue as a way to advance their creative economies.